milonmaze/privacy-terms-observatory/www.spotify.com/us/legal/privacy-policy.md

 Compliance with Legal Obligations: When Spotify must process your personal data to comply with a law.
 Purpose for processing your data	Legal basis that permits the purpose	Categories of personal data used for the purpose

 To provide the personalized Spotify Service.
+(You can watch our video about Personalization to understand more.)
 Performance of a Contract
 Legitimate Interest
 Consent